STEP ONE: The Affidavit

 No, attorneys are probably not even aware of the national status and would not be familiar with this process.

 All that is needed is for you to submit your affidavit of citizenship evidence to the U.S. Secretary of State.
-We recommend that you follow the first three steps to complete the process. (affidavit, notices, and renews your passport).
+We recommend that you follow the first three steps to complete the process. (affidavit, notices, and renew your passport).
 We offer free courses in the National Status Academy that will explain the complete process and concepts.

 What can I put on the passport number line if I don't have a passport?